Jonah Heim Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings (2022)

-- The pitching staff for the Orioles had a collective 7.6 K/9 last season, which ranked 25th in MLB.
+- The 7.6 strikeouts per nine innings put together by the Orioles pitching staff last season ranked 25th in MLB.

-- The Orioles had a 3.97 team ERA that ranked 17th among all MLB pitching staffs.
+- The Orioles' 3.97 team ERA ranked 17th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.